-1. FECO establishes this standard to (i) promote the fair treatment, non-discrimination, and equal opportunity of workers; (ii) establish, maintain, and improve the worker-management relationship; (iii) promote compliance with national employment and labor laws; (iv) protect the fundamental rights of workers, including vulnerable categories of workers such as children, migrant workers, workers engaged by third parties, and workers in the supply chain; (v) promote safe and healthy working conditions, and the health of workers; and (vi) avoid the use of forced labor.

-2. Written labor management procedures applicable to the project shall be developed and these procedures shall set out the way in which project workers will be managed, in accordance with the requirements of national laws and this standard.

-3. Project workers shall be provided with clear and understandable information and documentation, which set out their rights under national laws, including their rights related to hours of work, wages, overtime, compensation and benefits, as well as those arising from this standard.
-Project workers shall be paid on time and on a regular basis and shall be provided with adequate periods of rest, holiday and sick, maternity and family leave, as required by national laws.

-4. The employment of project workers shall be based on the principles of nondiscrimination and equal opportunity in recruitment and hiring, compensation (including wages and benefits), working conditions and terms of employment, access to training, job assignment, promotion, termination of employment or retirement, and disciplinary practices.
-Appropriate measures shall be taken to prevent and address harassment, intimidation, and/or exploitation, especially in regard to women, children, migrant workers and persons with disabilities.

-5. An analysis of alternatives to retrenchment shall be carried out prior to implementing any collective dismissals.
+- 1. FECO establishes this standard to (i) promote the fair treatment, non-discrimination, and equal opportunity of workers; (ii) establish, maintain, and improve the worker-management relationship; (iii) promote compliance with national employment and labor laws21; (iv) protect the fundamental rights of workers, including vulnerable categories of workers such as children, migrant workers, workers engaged by third parties, and workers in the supply chain; (v) promote safe and healthy working conditions, and the health of workers; and (vi) avoid the use of forced labor. - 2.
+Written labor management procedures applicable to the project shall be developed and these procedures shall set out the way in which project workers will be managed, in accordance with the requirements of national laws and this standard. - 3.
+Project workers shall be provided with clear and understandable information and documentation, which set out their rights under national laws, including their rights related to hours of work, wages, overtime, compensation and benefits, as well as those arising from this standard.
+Project workers shall be paid on time and on a regular basis and shall be provided with adequate periods of rest, holiday and sick, maternity and family leave, as required by national laws. - 4.
+The employment of project workers shall be based on the principles of nondiscrimination and equal opportunity in recruitment and hiring, compensation (including wages and benefits), working conditions and terms of employment, access to training, job assignment, promotion, termination of employment or retirement, and disciplinary practices.
+Appropriate measures shall be taken to prevent and address harassment, intimidation, and/or exploitation, especially in regard to women 22, children, migrant workers and persons with disabilities. - 5.
+An analysis of alternatives to retrenchment shall be carried out prior to implementing any collective dismissals.
 If no alternative is available, a retrenchment plan shall be developed and implemented to reduce the adverse impacts of retrenchment on workers.
 The retrenchment plan shall be based on the principle of non-discrimination and reflect the consultation with workers and comply with collective agreements if they exist.
-All workers shall receive notice of dismissal and severance payments mandated by law in a timely manner.

-6. Workers who participate, or seek to participate, in Workers' organizations and collective bargaining, should not be interfered, discriminated or retaliated against, and shall be provided with information needed for meaningful negotiation in a timely manner.
+All workers shall receive notice of dismissal and severance payments mandated by law in a timely manner. - 6.
+Workers who participate, or seek to participate, in Workers' organizations and collective bargaining, should not be interfered, discriminated or retaliated against, and shall be provided with information needed for meaningful negotiation in a timely manner.

+22 The executing agency shall comply with the requirements of Regulations Concerning the Labor Protection of Female Staff and Workers and Special Rules on the Labor Protection of Female Employees.

-&lt;sup>19 Including Labor Law of the People's Republic of China, Labor Contract Law of the People's Republic of China (2012 Amendment), and Regulation on the Implementation of the Employment Contract Law of the People's Republic of China.
+21 Including Labor Law of the People's Republic of China, Labor Contract Law of the People's Republic of China (2012 Amendment), and Regulation on the Implementation of the Employment Contract Law of the People's Republic of China.